Bikes · Resale guide

 Essential Checks

-1. Verify RC on Parivahan app.
-Cross-check the chassis and engine numbers with the bike’s physical numbers.
-Confirm the owner count, registration date, and hypothecation status.
+- Verify RC on Parivahan app: Use the “Vahan” app to check the bike’s registration details, owner count, registration date, and any hypothecation (loan) status.
+This is non-negotiable.

-2. Cold Engine Test.
-Arrange to see the bike first thing in the morning or when you know it hasn’t been run for several hours.
+- Cold engine test: Insist on seeing the bike first thing in the morning or after it’s been off for several hours.
 Hard starting, excessive smoke, or strange noises from a cold engine can indicate underlying issues.

-3. Check for Oil Leaks.
-Inspect around the engine block, fork seals, and under the bike for any signs of oil drips or residue.
-Even minor leaks can point to bigger problems.
+- Check for oil leaks: Inspect around the engine block, oil drain plug, fork seals, and under the bike for any signs of oil drips or residue.
+Even minor leaks can become costly.

 Insider Checks

 THE CLUTCH SLIP TEST.
-During your test ride, find an open stretch of road.
-Shift into the highest gear (5th gear on the CB200X) at a relatively low speed, around 40-50 km/h.
-Then, open the throttle hard.
-If the engine RPM climbs rapidly but the bike’s speed doesn’t increase proportionally, or if it feels like the engine is revving freely without transferring power, your clutch plates are slipping.
-This means a clutch plate replacement is due, which will set you back ₹1,800-₹2,800.
+During your test ride, get into the highest gear (5th gear on the CB200X) at a relatively low speed (around 40-50 km/h).
+Then, open the throttle hard and quickly.
+If the engine RPMs climb rapidly but the bike’s speed doesn’t increase proportionally, or if it feels like the engine is revving without engaging the gear fully, the clutch plates are slipping.
+This means a clutch plate replacement is due, costing ₹1,800-3,500.

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is a serious concern, especially for popular models.
-Always verify the chassis and engine numbers physically on the bike against the Registration Certificate (RC) and cross-check them on the Parivahan app.
-Any discrepancy means the bike is likely stolen, and you should walk away immediately.
+This is a serious risk, especially with popular bikes.
+Always verify the chassis and engine numbers on the bike match the RC book exactly, and cross-reference them with the Parivahan app.
+If the numbers are tampered with, or if the seller is hesitant to share documents, walk away immediately.

 Seller’s Guide — How to Maximize Your Honda CB200X Resale